 Skip to main content

-Italy through the CEI Fund at the EBRD supports the Strengthening of Parliaments in the Western Balkans, Moldova, and Ukraine
+Italy through CEI Fund at the EBRD supports strengthening of parliaments in Western Balkans, Moldova, and Ukraine

-The project “CEI Support to Strengthening the Parliaments of Albania, Bosnia and Herzegovina, North Macedonia, Moldova, Montenegro, Serbia and Ukraine, in the Context of the EU Accession” officially began on 28 July 2025, with a remote technical kick-off meeting.
+The project “CEI Support to Strengthening the Parliaments of Albania, Bosnia and Herzegovina, North Macedonia, Moldova, Montenegro, Serbia and Ukraine, in the Context of the EU Accession” was officially kicked off on 28 July 2025.

-The project is led by the Italian Chamber of Deputies in its role as know-how provider in the framework of the CEI Know-how Exchange Programme funded by Italy through the CEI Fund at the EBRD.
-It aims to enhance the legislative, oversight, and administrative capacities of the parliaments of seven CEI non-EU Member States that are pursuing EU membership.
+It is led by the Italian Chamber of Deputies in its role as know-how provider in the framework of the CEI Know-how Exchange Programme funded by Italy through the CEI Fund at the EBRD, and aims to enhance the legislative, oversight, and administrative capacities of the parliaments of seven CEI EU candidate countries, contributing meaningfully to their EU accession process

 During the opening meeting, officials from the Italian Chamber of Deputies and representatives of the beneficiary parliaments gathered to fine-tune the implementation details and discuss the practical arrangements for the next phases of the project.
 This initial technical consultation marked a key milestone in launching the first phase of the project — a joint needs assessment designed to tailor the upcoming workshops and knowledge exchange activities to the specific institutional realities and priorities of each participating parliament.

-The project is expected to foster deeper interparliamentary cooperation and build strong regional networks among parliamentary administrations.
-Ultimately, it aims to support institutional development and democratic governance, contributing meaningfully to the EU accession process of the beneficiary countries.
+The project is expected to foster deeper interparliamentary cooperation and build strong regional networks among parliamentary administrations as well as support institutional development and democratic governance.

 For more info: dovier@cei.int